Medical racism in the United States: Mitigation

+One major issue comes from a lack of national data on maternal outcomes.
+While hospitals report clinical statistics to the state and federal government, this data is not consistently collected to reflect race on a national level.
+In the fragmented standards, true accountability is not achieved as hospitals cannot be penalized or evaluated on present racial disparities.This limited data collection hides the impact of racial disparities, and there is no way to monitor an institute's performance.

 Finally, workforce diversity and education are critical in reducing disparities in healthcare.
 Increased funding for STEM education in under-resourced communities can help create a more diverse pipeline of future healthcare professionals.
-Additionally, federal support for diversity initiatives in medical schools and hospital systems can improve representation within the medical workforce, ultimately leading to better cultural competency and more equitable healthcare delivery.
+Additionally, federal support for diversity initiatives in medical schools and hospital systems can improve representation within the medical workforce, ultimately leading to better cultural competence and more equitable healthcare delivery.